-In the acacia savannah of the Namibian plateau, we discover, besides some African mammals, the semi-endemic Monteiro’s Hornbill, various Cisticola species and the common Crimson-breasted Shrike, which is well known in Africa.
-Birds such as Bradfield’s Swift, Ashy Tit, Black-faced-, Violet-eared- and Common Waxbill, Stark’s Lark, Short-toed Rock Thrush, Barred Wren-Warbler and possibly Orange River Francolin should be on our list soon.
+In the acacia savannah of the Namibian plateau, our exploration reveals not only some African mammals but also the semi-endemic Monteiro’s Hornbill, various Cisticola species, and the familiar Crimson-breasted Shrike, well-known throughout Africa.
+Our birdwatching checklist grows with additions like Bradfield’s Swift, Ashy Tit, Black-faced, Violet-eared, and Common Waxbill, Stark’s Lark, Short-toed Rock Thrush, Barred Wren-Warbler, and possibly the Orange River Francolin.

 If there was rainfall…

 - 2 nights’ accommodation at Nomtsas Farm, Leaflove Safari’s game reserve and conservancy, in very nice individually decorated guest rooms with en-suite bathrooms.
 (Overnight stay here is for Leaflove Safari clients only).

 Nomtsas Farm, the Leaflove Sanctuary